feathersjs/docs/getting-started/scaffolding.md

 </script>
 ```

 Open the console, then go to [localhost:3030](http://localhost:3030) and you will see the new message.
 Those events also work for REST calls.
-Try running the command below and you will see a new message show up your browser's console.
+Try running the command below and you will see a new message show up in your browser's console.

 ```
 $ curl 'http://localhost:3030/messages/' -H 'Content-Type: application/json' --data-binary '{ "text": "Hello again!" }'
 ```

-This is basically how Feathers does real-time and you can learn more about it in the [Real-Time chapter](../real-time/readme.md).
+This is basically how Feathers does real-time.
+You can learn more about it in the [Real-Time chapter](../real-time/readme.md).

 ## What's next?

-In this part we generated our first Feathers app, created our first service, and created our first message.
+In this part, we generated our first Feathers app, created our first service, and created our first message.
 In the [next chapter](user-management.md) we will create a new user and restrict access to our Message service.